 The Bonna pipe is a reinforced concrete pressure pipe with an embedded steel cylinder.
-The pipes and fittings are designed to suit each project characteristics and the chosen laying method (service pressure, maximum working pressure, height of backfill, trench installation, jacking and microtunnels, etc...).
-A huge range of diameters are available from Ø300 mm to 4000 mm.
+Pipes and fittings are designed to suit each project characteristics and the chosen laying method (design pressure, maximum design pressure, height of backfill, trench installation, jacking and microtunnels, etc...).

+A huge range of diameters are available from Ø300 mm to Ø4000 mm.
 The pipe elements are connected by welded joints SL or by an elastomeric gasket ER.

-The BONNA® pipe complies with EN 639 & 641 standards.
+The Bonna Pipe complies with EN 639 & 641 standards and alternatively to AWWA C300.

-The steel cylinder pipes combine a significant resistance to external loads, internal pressure and vacuum conditions and confer a great durability to the pipe networks.
+Reinforced Concrete steel Cylinder Pipes combine a significant resistance to external loads, internal pressure and vacuum conditions and confer a great durability to the pipe networks.

-The Bonna® pipes are used throughout the world for a large number of cooling water system pipeworks in thermal and nuclear power stations, in potable water supply systems, in intake and sea outfalls and in sewage networks requiring full water tightness (pipes, manholes, etc...)
+The Bona pipes are used throughout the world for many cooling water system pipeworks in thermal and nuclear power stations, in potable water supply systems, in intake and sea outfalls and in sewage networks requiring full water tightness (pipes, manholes, etc...)